davidonete/tiled_integration_plugin/tilemaps/utitilemap.md

 **C++** &#9989; **Blueprint** &#10060;

 Calls the given callback once per tile coordinate within the Tile Map.
-The [Tile Map Tile](../tiles/utitilemaptile.html) returned may be null
+The [Tile Map Tile](../tiles/utitilemaptile.html) returned may be null.

 **Arguments**
-- **Callback:** The function/lambda to be called tile coordinate.
+- **Callback:** The function/lambda to be called per tile coordinate.
 - **Reversed:** Set to true to change the order from last to first.
 If false the order will be from first to last.

 ### GetTilePositionInLocalSpace